gabrieljmj/simple-validator/README.md

 ####Chain
 The implementation will be in a chain, where you'll show what the next validation for that element.
 ####SimpleValidatorException
-This is the exception that is thrown when one validation to fail
+This is the exception that is thrown when one validation to fail and the exception are enabled.

 ``SimpleValidatorException::getInvalidParameterName()``
 Return what validation failure